loopbio/imgstore/README.md

 ## Extracting frames: frame index vs frame number

-Stores maintain two separate and distinct concepts, 'frame number', which is any integer vallue associated with a single frame, and 'frame index', which is numbered from 0 to the number of frames in the store.
+Stores maintain two separate and distinct concepts, 'frame number', which is any integer value associated with a single frame, and 'frame index', which is numbered from 0 to the number of frames in the store.
 This difference is visible in the API with

 ```python